connie0331xd/Deep-Learning-Specialization-Coursera/README.md

 ## Introduction
 This repository contains all my programming assignments and quiz questions and their solutions for this specialization course.
 All the source code and data are taken from [Deep Learning Specialization on Coursera](https://www.coursera.org/specializations/deep-learning).
 The solutions posted here are only for reference purposes.

-## About the Course:
-As a student of CSE and a self-taught learner, I have completed many CS-related online courses from Coursera, Freecodecamp, Bohubrihi, and Datacamp.
-Sometimes it's very hard to find exact solutions and have to invest time in debugging and further reading.
-For completing this course I also stuck several times completing programming assignments and solving quiz questions.
-And I tried several times to pass these tasks/exams.
-When I was stuck for a long time I also took help from google/youtube/course_materials.
-This specialization course has 5 courses in total.
-And it will take several months to complete the course.
-I think this course gives me a proper path to becoming a deep learning engineer.
-When you are stuck, try to solve the problems by yourself and then take help from several sources to learn properly.
-I think this is the best deep learning course for those who want to learn deep learning from scratch.
-Thanks a lot to Andrew Ng and deepleaning.ai them.

 ## Course Certificate